Rhinoj0sa/rest_api_1/readme.md

-# Notification system API using node JS and express.
+# Notification system API using node JS, express and Mongo db.

 To start the project run the following command after cloning the repository: